Physical Therapy Department

 Welcome to our Physical Therapy Department page.
 I am proud to serve as chairperson for the Department of Physical Therapy.

 I invite you to consider our program for your professional education.
 Faculty members who are both solid educators and experienced physical therapists, work together to prepare students to become doctors of physical therapy.
 We offer a blended program that incorporates traditional learning with case analysis.
 We create opportunities for adult learners to become knowledgeable and skilled practitioners who care for their patients and profession first and foremost.
 It is most rewarding to be witness to the transformation of our students as they progress through our program.

-Thank you for considering Utica College.
+Thank you for considering Utica University.

 Ashraf M. Elazzazi, Ph.D.

 The Entry level DPT program at Utica University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), The Entry level DPT program at Utica University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 If you need to contact the program/institution directly, please call (315) 792-3075 or email firstname.lastname@example.org.